Note: This is the sixth in a series of Lifecycle Planning articles for every age group.

 Working in Your 70s

 It is worth noting that not everyone decides to retire when they enter their 70s.
-The labor force participation rate for older workers has been on the rise for over a decade, reports the Bureau of Labor Statistics.
+The labor force participation rate for older workers has been on the rise for over a decade, according to the Bureau of Labor Statistics.

 Some people prefer to keep working in their 70s in order to stay healthy, both physically and mentally, while others enjoy the social interactions that a job provides.
 Still other 70-somethings are starting businesses they have always dreamed about but did not have the time or money to launch before.
 In addition, some 70-somethings need to keep working on either a part-time or full-time basis in order to make up for shortfalls in their retirement portfolio.